|Pilot Medical Solutions, Inc.® | 800-699-4457|

 Vitamin B-12 or other prophylactic injections are approved provided there are no side effects.

-Claritin (Loratadine), Clarinex (Desloratadine) and Allegra (Fexofenadine) are acceptable to the FAA provided no negative side effects are experienced.
+Astelin (Azelastine), Dymista (Azelastine HCl / Fluticasone propionate), Claritin (Loratadine), Clarinex (Desloratadine) and Allegra (Fexofenadine) are acceptable to the FAA provided there are no adverse effects.

 *It is assumed that